EEddeenn/phishing.verifications.zip/README.md

 # phishing.verifications.zip
-A phishing domain for researching and investigation
+A phishing domain for researching and investigation.